ADaMiller14/Pi-In-the-Sky/README.md

 * ~Fifty centimetres (50cm) wire

 ![](/Fritzing-Pic.PNG)
-The wiring.
+The wiring is picured above.
 The cyan rectangles represent the altimeter and accelerometer.

 ## The Code
 link to code?